 In a pinch, console tables can be a fantastic storage solution in so many spots throughout your home.
-In our house, we use it to hold our TV in the family room.
-We store DVDs and other living room clutter on the bottom shelf in storage baskets.
+In our house, we have it in the family room with the TV on top and miscellaneous living room clutter on the bottom shelf in cute storage baskets.

 This DIY console table could be used in an entryway, as a sofa table, or even as a bookshelf.
-I love versatile furniture pieces that you can use them all over your home.
-I’m constantly changing the furniture around our home, and since I stuck to the same style as my other DIY pieces (like this blanket ladder), my console will fit right in wherever it ends up.
+I love versatile furniture pieces that you can use all over your home.
+I’m constantly changing up the furniture around our home, and using a similar style as my other DIY pieces (like this DIY blanket ladder) will help me fit this console table right in wherever I need it to go.

 I hope you tackle this project for your home.
 Don’t forget to pin this project for later. 🙂

 Pin for Later: